 In addition, a channel is needed to turn systemic concerns into responses as appropriate.
-Many within FRBNY say that "we saw issues but did not respond".
-So part of the required change is to set up a channel for handing systemic concerns when they arise.
+As noted above, many within FRBNY say that "we saw issues but did not respond".
+Action requires officers to take initiative and assume personal responsibility for recommendations that may be controversial.
+The culture needs to encourage this kind of risk-taking rather than punish it.
+Structurally, part of the required change is to set up a channel for handing systemic concerns when they arise, a formal channel for turning systemic concerns into recommendations for action.
+Every project must have an outcome, an answer to the question "so what do we do, if anything?"